 ASD teenagers who display sexual behaviour are often concerned if these behaviours are socially inappropriate or harmful to others.
 In this sense, parents of ASD teenagers with such sexual behaviour problems are primarily concerned with teenagers' safety and others' misunderstanding of their teenager's behaviour (Nicholas & Blakeley-Smith, 2010).
 Although individuals with ASD may mature physically and sexually according to normal development stages, an ASD teenager can generally develop in some social and emotional understanding areas whilst having difficulties in others (Abrams, 2017).
-As ASD individuals have difficulties in social understanding be delayed or prolonged (Huwaidi & Daghustani, 2013).
+As ASD individuals have difficulties in social understanding (Travers & Tincani, 2010), their emotional changes and increasing sexual urges may be delayed or prolonged (Huwaidi & Daghustani, 2013).
 Moreover, families, therapists or caregivers are often concerned about the growing sexual behaviour in ASD teenagers.
 However, it is generally not accompanied by a corresponding growth in social knowledge, leading to socially embarrassing behaviour.